ChainRepAI/ChainRepAI/README.md

 To receive no or a low penalty on this indicator, wallets should maintain a reasonable level of transaction volume over an extended period of time.

 ### Dormancy
-Dormancy, or time since last transaction, is a considerable indicator into a wallet's reputation.
-Large periods of time since a transaction indicates the wallet is not frequently used.
+Dormancy, or the time elapsed since a wallet's last transaction, serves as a significant indicator of its reputation and activity level.
+A long period of inactivity suggests that the wallet is not frequently used, which may raise questions about its reliability or relevance within the network.
+Inactive wallets could belong to long-term holders, lost or abandoned accounts, or entities that engage in sporadic trading rather than active participation.

+Conversely, wallets that maintain regular transaction activity demonstrate ongoing engagement with the network, reinforcing their credibility and trustworthiness.
+Frequent and consistent usage suggests an actively managed account, reducing uncertainty about its purpose and reliability.
+As a result, dormancy can be a crucial factor in assessing a wallet’s overall reputation within the Solana ecosystem.

 ### Transaction failure rate
 High transaction failure rate may imply lower wallet reputation in several ways: